 - Sulfadiazine.
-This antibiotic is used in combination with pyrimethamine to treat toxoplasmosis.
+This antibiotic is used with pyrimethamine to treat toxoplasmosis.

 Treating people with HIV/AIDS

-If you have HIV/AIDS, the treatment of choice for toxoplasmosis is also pyrimethamine and sulfadiazine, along with folic acid.
-An alternative is pyrimethamine taken along with clindamycin (Cleocin) — an antibiotic that can sometimes cause severe diarrhea.
+If you have HIV/AIDS, the treatment of choice for toxoplasmosis is also pyrimethamine and sulfadiazine, with folic acid.
+An alternative is pyrimethamine taken with clindamycin (Cleocin) — an antibiotic that can cause severe diarrhea.

-You may need to take these medications for life.
-Your doctor may consider stopping toxoplasmosis therapy if your CD4 count — the amount of a particular white blood cell in your blood — remains very high for at least three to six months.
-Side effects of most drugs can be more severe in people with HIV/AIDS.
+You may need to take these medications for life, but it's possible your dose may be lowered.
+If your doctor prescribes toxoplasmosis therapy to prevent toxoplasmosis, you may be able to stop taking toxoplasmosis medication if your CD4 count — the amount of a particular white blood cell in your blood — remains high for at least three to six months.

 Treating pregnant women and babies

-If you're pregnant and currently infected with toxoplasmosis but your baby isn't affected, you may be given the antibiotic spiramycin.
-Use of this drug can reduce the likelihood that your baby will become infected, without posing a risk to you or your child.
-Although routinely used to treat toxoplasmosis in Europe, spiramycin is still considered an experimental drug in the United States.
+If you're pregnant and infected with toxoplasmosis but your baby isn't affected, you may be given the antibiotic spiramycin.
+Use of this drug may reduce your baby's risk of neurological problems from congenital toxoplasmosis.
+Spiramycin is routinely used to treat toxoplasmosis in Europe.
+But it is still considered experimental in the United States.
 Your doctor can obtain it from the Food and Drug Administration.

-If tests show that your unborn child has toxoplasmosis, your doctor may suggest treatment with pyrimethamine and sulfadiazine — but only in extreme circumstances.
-These drugs can have serious side effects for both women and their unborn babies, so they're normally not used during pregnancy.
-Drug treatment may lessen the severity of the disease, but it can't undo any damage that's already been done.
+If tests show that your unborn child has toxoplasmosis, your doctor may suggest treatment with pyrimethamine and sulfadiazine — but only in extreme circumstances and after the 16th week of pregnancy.
+These drugs can have serious side effects for women and their unborn babies, so they're normally not used during pregnancy.

 You Are ...
 The Campaign for Mayo Clinic